-A designated representative from Trustees is responsible for reviewing this policy and its attendant procedures with the insurance company and for assuring that, in the event of litigation pertaining to an incident of sexual child/youth abuse, insurance coverage is sufficient to protect the people and assets of Mora - Ogilvie United Methodist Church.
-The Trustees will assure that outside groups using the facilities of the Mora - Ogilvie United Methodist Church, currently and in the future, complete the Outside Groups Covenant and are given a copy of this policy, and where necessary, that adequate waivers have been duly processed.
+A designated representative from Trustees is responsible for reviewing this policy and its attendant procedures with the insurance company and for assuring that, in the event of litigation pertaining to an incident of sexual child/youth abuse, insurance coverage is sufficient to protect the people and assets of the Mora United Methodist Church.
+The Trustees will assure that outside groups using the facilities of the Mora United Methodist Church, currently and in the future, complete the Outside Groups Covenant and are given a copy of this policy, and where necessary, that adequate waivers have been duly processed.

-The Safe Sanctuaries Review Committee is comprised of the Staff Pastor Parish Relations Committee, the Chair of Trustees (or designate), Christian Education Chair (or designate) and the Pastor.
+The Safe Gathering Review Committee is comprised of the Staff Pastor Parish Relations Committee, the Chair of Trustees (or designate), Christian Education Chair (or designate) and the Pastor.
 This committee is responsible for approving procedures within the scope of this policy, initially and at least annually in August thereafter.
 In addition, this committee should develop an implementation plan in conjunction with staff in charge of communications to communicate key principles of the Safe Sanctuary policy to the congregation at large.
 If changes to the plan are necessary before the annual review, such changes will be communicated by appropriate methods to all parties concerned.

-The Safe Sanctuaries Crisis Response Team is comprised of the Pastor, chairpersons of the Mora - Ogilvie United Methodist Church’s Board of Trustees and the Staff Parish Relations Committee and outside consultants as needed.
+The Safe Gathering Crisis Response Team is comprised of the Pastor, chairperson of the Mora United Methodist Church’s Board of Trustees and the Staff Parish Relations Committee and outside consultants as needed.
 On a case-by-case basis, the Directors of Children and Youth will be a member of the team in managing an incident.
-This group is responsible for assuring that step by step procedures for a Crisis Response Plan is written and approved by the Mora - Ogilvie United Methodist Church Council to manage any alleged sexual, physical or emotional abuse or neglect incident of a child or youth involved in activities within the scope of this policy and for implementing this plan should such an event occur.
-In the unfortunate event of an abuse or neglect incident, this Team will disseminate appropriate information to the proper authorities, staff, congregation, and media (only if inquires are made).
+This group is responsible for assuring that step by step procedures for a Crisis Response Plan is written and approved by the Mora United Methodist Church Council to manage any alleged sexual, physical or emotional abuse or neglect incident of a child or youth involved in activities within the scope of this policy and for implementing this plan should such an event occur.
+In the unfortunate event of an abuse or neglect incident, this Team will disseminate appropriate information to the proper authorities, staff, congregation, and media (only if inquiries are made).
 A single spokesperson shall be designated within this Team to respond to media inquiries following the guidelines found as Appendix 10.5.

 Reporting of Incidents and Accidents